sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 - point in time snapshot
 - **A**ppend **O**nly **F**ile with async writes
-- combination of two above
+- bouth of the above

-Thanks to the idea that *everything is a string* Redis exposes a interface for manipulating the values right on the database, without the need to send them to the client.
+Building upon the idea that *everything is a string* Redis exposes an interface for manipulating the values right on the database, without the need to send them to the client.
-One last thing to note is that Redis has the option to write Lua scrips.
+One last thing to note is that Redis has the option to write Lua scripts.

 ### Data structures

-Redis, similarly to Riak implements custom data structure, but non structured data is stored as a string, not as binary.
+Redis, similarly to Riak implements custom data structure, but nonstructured data is stored as a string, not as binary.
 Custom data structures are:

-- `Binary-safe strings`
+- `Binary-safe string`
-- `Lists` - collections of string elements sorted according to the order of insertion.
-Implemented as linked lists
+- `Lists` - collections of strings sorted according to the order of insertion (a linked list)
-- `Sets` -  collections of unique, unsorted string elements.
+- `Sets` -  collections of unique, unsorted strings.
-- `Sorted sets` - similar to `Sets` but every string element has a score(floating number).
-The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve a range of elements (for example: the top 10, or the bottom 10).
+- `Sorted sets` - similar to `Sets` but every string has a score (a floating number).
+Elements are always sorted by score, so unlike `Sets` it is possible to retrieve ranges like top or bottom 10.
 - `Hashes` - maps composed of fields associated with values.
 Both the field and the value are strings.
 - `Bit arrays` - allows to set, clear, count and find the first set or unset bit.
 - `HyperLogLogs` - the same as in Riak